DVSHAH913/PythonProjects/README.md

 [Back to Content](#content)

 ### Finance Data Capstone Project
 I was assigned to this project in my course.
-In this data project I have performed exploratory data analysis of stock prices.
+In this data project, I have performed exploratory data analysis of stock prices.
 This project is not meant to be a robust financial analysis or be taken as financial advice.
-I haved focused on bank stocks and see how they progressed throughout the financial crisis (https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%9308) all the way to early 2016.
+I have focused on bank stocks and see how they progressed throughout the financial crisis (https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%9308) all the way to early 2016."></a>
-<a name="finance-data-capstone-project"></a>
 [Back to Content](#content)

 ### Linear Regression Project